 A website is a must.
 Creating an e-commerce website is an investment in time and money, but it will pay dividends down the line as your business expands.
 Social media is also a key component to LuLaRoe success.
 It’s not uncommon for high-achieving consultants to create daily posts with text, images, and video on Facebook, YouTube, Periscope, and other social media platforms to advertise the pieces in their inventory.

-Many sellers also invest in business cards and flyers that they pass out at their children’s schools, in stores, at events, and anywhere else where they can potentially gain new customers
+You may also choose to invest in business cards and flyers to pass out at your children’s schools, in stores, at events, and anywhere else you can potentially gain new customers.